Business Tip for Culture Makers #529: Nope, Opt-Ins are NOT Mandatory

 (How many of the ones you’ve received do you remember?)

-I’ve never had an opt-in.
+For years, I didn’t have an opt-in.
 Honestly, until recently, it wasn’t a deliberate choice borne of principles.
 It was laziness.
 I just couldn’t think of something to offer and I didn’t think they were compelling enough to really invest time and energy in one.

 This may have been a marketing mistake.
 I might have missed out out on an opportunity to have a lot more sign-ups.
 Even so, that doesn’t mean my list didn’t grow.
 The last 20 months have been stellar in terms of list growth and list engagement.